squiggled/pokemon-springboot/README.md

 # Pokédex + Team Builder

 ## Description
-This project is a web application designed to serve as a Pokédex.
+This project is a Pokédex web application.
 It allows users to browse through Pokémon and their stats, abilities, and movesets.
 The search functionality allows you to search by Pokemon or move.

 ## Features
 - Display a grid of the first 20 Pokémon.